 Intelligence Analysis Summer Program

 NSA's Intelligence Analysis Summer Program offers rising college seniors the opportunity to receive training in a multi-faceted cryptologic discipline.
-They gain practical and theoretical knowledge of NSA, the SIGINT process, and the U.S. Intelligence Community (IC).
+They gain practical and theoretical knowledge of NSA, the SIGNIT process, and the U.S. Intelligence Community (IC).
 It is an intensive 12-week program that runs from the end of May through mid-August for undergraduates entering the final year of an undergraduate degree program (juniors at the time of application).

 NSA offers foreign language students the opportunity to sharpen their language skills in reading and listening to a professional level.
 As an apprentice to senior NSA language analysts, you'll gain intensive experience exploiting communications for vital intelligence missions.
 The Summer Language Program is an intensive 12-week intern program intended for high-potential full-time college upperclassman and graduate students.
 It is intended for college students who have taken at least one language course per semester, or who have achieved language proficiency through some other means (for instance, native/heritage speakers).

 Defense Intelligence Agency's Academic Semester Internship Program (ASIP)

 ASIP provides promising undergraduate seniors and graduate students enrolled as full-time degree-seeking students at U.S. accredited universities and colleges, located within commutable distances to DIA locations, the opportunity to gain practical work experience in intelligence analysis while enrolled in classes.
 The Agency offers a limited number of paid academic semester internships.
 Interns can be appointed for two semesters (depending on the university calendar) normally beginning in September.
 Students may be extended for a second semester, and are employed as part-time temporary employees (working between 16 and 20 hours per week).